awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

 If the `State` field for an instance is `OutOfService`, it's probably because your instances are still registering\.
 For more information, see [Troubleshoot a Classic Load Balancer: Instance registration](ts-elb-register-instance.md)\.

 After the state of at least one of your instances is `InService`, you can test your load balancer\.
-To test your load balancer, copy the DNS name of the load balancer and paste it into the address field of an Internet\-connected web browser\.
+To test your load balancer, copy the DNS name of the load balancer and paste it into the address field of an internet\-connected web browser\.
 If your load balancer is working, you see the default page of your HTTP server\.

 ### Step 7: Delete your load balancer \(optional\)<a name="us-tearing-lb-cli"></a>